Travel & Adaptability: How to Handle Change In 7 Easy Steps

 A statue of an Anmatjere woman in Central Australia.

-Adaptability is one of the most important components of the Travelers’ Mindset—a unique way of viewing at yourself and the world that has been shown again and again to improve the quality of experiences for all travelers—regardless of health, luck, or weather.
+Adaptability is one of the most important components of the Travelers’ Mindset—a unique way of viewing yourself and the world that has been shown again and again to improve the quality of experiences for all travelers—regardless of health, luck, or weather.

 A World Of Change (& How You Are Adapted to Thrive In It)